NarsilDev/digital-ocean-articles/kubernetes-security.md

 nano ~/.kube/config
     ```

-5. That's it!
+5. Save and close the file and that's it!
 You have a local kubeconfig with all relevant information, including cluster's CA and **kubernetes-admin** credentials.
 Check your connection running from your local machine:

 ```command
 [environment local]